DeepakGoli/Antispoof_dnn/README.md

 # Antispoof_dnn
+DNN
-DNN Lagos used in the spoof detection
+agos used in the spoof detection